bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/running.rst

 version of the Pepper API.
 You (and your users) must use a version of Chrome that is equal to or higher than the version of the Pepper API that your application uses.
-For example, if you compiled your application using the ``pepper_28`` bundle, your application uses the Pepper 28 API, and you must run the application in Chrome 28 or higher.
-To check which version of Chrome you're using, type ``about:chrome`` or ``about:version`` in the Chrome address bar (the latter address shows additional information such as the Chrome command line and profile path).
+For example, if you compiled your application using the ``pepper_31`` bundle, your application uses the Pepper 31 API, and you must run the application in Chrome 31 or higher.
+To check which version of Chrome you're using, type ``about:version`` in the Chrome address bar.

-If your application requires a minimum version of Chrome, you are encouraged to include code in the application to check that the user's browser is compatible with the application.
-For sample code that checks the user's browser version, refer to the ``load_progress`` example in the Native Client SDK.

 Chrome Cache
 ------------

 Chrome caches resources aggressively.
 You should disable Chrome's cache whenever you are developing a Native Client application in order to make sure Chrome loads new versions of your application.
-To disable the cache:

-#.
-Open Chrome's developer tools by clicking the menu icon |menu-icon| and
-   choosing **Tools > Developer tools**.
-#.
-Click the gear icon  in the bottom right corner of the Chrome window.
-#.
-Under the "General" settings, check the box next to "Disable cache".
+Follow the instructions :ref:`in the tutorial <tutorial_step_3>`.

 .. _requirements: